 Is the Impossible Burger vegan?

-It’s for meat-lovers, but it’s ok for vegans too, just order it without cheese.
+It’s for meat-lovers, but it’s ok for vegans too.
 It’s plant-based, nut-free, and dairy-free.
 It contains gluten and soy.

 Where to buy the Impossible Burger in Chicago?